mennetorelli/Plumberz/README.md

 deals with very "linear" pipelines as for the server part, and in particular there is not the concept of accumulation introduced by `foldMC`, which is necessary in our example to build up the hashmap.
-For instance, if we consider the following exmple, (partially) taken from the tutorial, there are no problems at all.
+For instance, if we consider the following example, (partially) taken from the tutorial, there are no problems at all.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}